Kim Kardashian’s Psoriasis Battle Worsens

 — Kim Kardashian West (@KimKardashian) January 6, 2017

-With the stress of the attack in Paris as well as the heightened stress of the holidays has probably contributed to this recent flare up of the chronic skin disease.
+The stress of the attack in Paris, combined with the heightened stress of the holidays has probably contributed to this recent flare up of her chronic skin disease.

 Kim spoke about dealing with her problems with psoriasis in August, posting a heartfelt comment on her app that said this.